Meet the Teachers

 Outside of the classroom Rachel enjoys spending time with her husband, children and family.
 During her free time, she loves to cook, bake, read, exercise, listen to music and watch movies.

-Becky began her journey in the Early Childhood Program in 2015 as a student teacher from Arcadia University, where she graduated with a BA in Early Elementary and Special Education.
-After her graduation, she worked in the ECP as a substitute before joining the Kindergarten team as an assistant for two years with Karen Rutledge.
+Becky began her journey in Early Childhood in 2015 as a student teacher from Arcadia University, where she graduated with a BA in Early Elementary and Special Education.
+After her graduation, she worked in the EC as a substitute before joining the Kindergarten team as an assistant for two years with Karen Rutledge.
 Becky brought current pedagogical theories and helped implement new methods that focused on individual learning strategies.

 Michael is endlessly grateful to spend his days with the youngest community members at GFS where he began teaching in 2019.
 A graduate of Arcadia University, he received his Master's Degree in Early Childhood Education and a certificate in Infant/Toddler Mental Health, as well as a Bachelor's Degree in Early Education and Social Justice.
 Michael has worked with children from the ages of 2 to 18, and is deeply devoted to working with and advocating for young children during some of the earliest and most critical times of their lives.
 He fell in love with Quaker Education while teaching at Abington Friends School, where he spent 4 years in the Lower School and Early Childhood divisions.
 Most recently, Michael spent three years working at the Parent Infant Center in University City.
 Identifying as a Friend himself, Michael is excited to return to a vibrant and active Quaker community.
 He is also passionate about teacher education.
 Michael has presented in and around the Philadelphia area about topics such racial and gender diversity, as well as how to value and implement high quality early childhood education strategies.
 Michael lives in West Philadelphia with his partner, Kristen and his cat, Bran.
 When not teaching, he enjoys cooking and baking vegan goodies, music, gardening, and skateboarding.